AdGreen Carbon Calculator Methodology

 Who is it for?

 The tool is designed to capture emissions resulting from advertising production activities.
-It’s available to holding companies (e.g., a parent of any of the following), brands, production consultancies, advertising agencies, and production companies (which could reasonably be selected by Companies who consider themselves to be a post-production company, service production company etc).
+It’s available to holding companies (e.g., a parent of any of the following), brands, production consultancies, advertising agencies, and production companies (which could reasonably be selected by companies who consider themselves to be a post-production company, service production company etc).

 More information about who can do what is in schedule 2 of the terms and conditions.